JaakkoRautanen/telemetry-demo/README.md

 In this lab there is a small network of Nokia SR Linux switches (because they are publicly available for lab use).
 Switches send continous stream of telemetry data to [gnmic](https://gnmic.openconfig.net/) which is gnmi collector. gnmic pushes data to InfluxDB.
 Grafana queries data from InfluxDB and visualizes it to dashboards.

+Everything in this lab is powered by [containerlab](https://containerlab.dev/).

 > Note: This lab is greatly inspired by [Nokia SR Linux Streaming Telemetry Lab](https://github.com/srl-labs/srl-telemetry-lab) and uses their images for clients and devcontainer.
 Network part is mostly copied from there.
 Automation stack sligtly differs.

 <span style="color:red"> diagram for the lab topology</span>